 Be Considerate of Mirrors

 Although less common in offices than in a house, be aware that mirrors can be tricky for film crews to work around as they need to ensure that the camera, crew and equipment aren’t visible in the reflection.

 Communicate with Residents

-When shooting in a home, it is best if the home is empty other than the people who are involved in the project.
+When planning a video shoot in a home, it is best if the home is empty other than the people who are involved in the project.
 Arrange for someone to take the pets for the day, and someone to take the kids on an outing.

 Communicate with Your Team

 Here at Jillian Irene Lee & Associates, we’re committed to assisting you throughout the entire preparation process of your video(s).
-If you’d prefer, with early access to the location (such as the office or home), we can prepare the shooting space beforehand and declutter, clean, and add props as needed.
+If you’d prefer, with early access to the location (such as the office or home), we can prepare the space of the video shoot beforehand and declutter, clean, and add props as needed.

-If you are planning to shoot outdoors instead, stay tuned for NEXT WEEK’S blog where we’ll walk you through the preparation of outdoor spaces!
+If you are planning to set your video shoot outdoors instead, stay tuned for NEXT WEEK’S blog where we’ll walk you through the preparation of outdoor spaces!
 In the meantime, feel free to reach out to us and chat – Let’s Talk.